liangguangyii/liangguangyii.github.io/_posts/2023-11-24-note-for-gaussian.md

 ## Input format

-Input format is different between Windows and linux.
+Input format is different between Windows and linux. the blank line number is different.

 ## The structure of shell and basis function for gtf in fch file